Virginia House recount underway; could affirm GOP majority

 The recount in the 91st District, which covers the cities of Hampton and Poquoson and York County, was expected to take place next week, on Tuesday and Wednesday.

 Electoral board officials said Thursday that they would be recounting about 20,000 ballots that were cast in person on election day in the 85th District.
-They were about halfway through that process by midafternoon, working with two machines designed to count 72 ballots a minute, though one was slightly underperforming.
+They were nearly done with that process by late afternoon, working with two machines designed to count 72 ballots a minute, though one was slightly underperforming.
+So far only one ballot out of that portion had been set aside for a challenge.

-Officials also have to recount all of the city’s early-voting and mail-in ballots — about 54,000 — to ensure that they were accounting for all ballots that were meant for the 85th District.
-That process had not yet begun as of midafternoon, and officials declined to give an estimate for when the entire process would be finished.
+Officials also have to recount all of the city’s early-voting and mail-in ballots — about 54,000 — to ensure that they have accounted for all of the approximately 8,000 such ballots that were meant for the 85th District.
+Jeffrey Marks, the GOP chair of the city’s electoral board, said he hoped that process would conclude by 8 p.m.

-Election officials expect there to be a total of roughly 28,000 votes cast in the 85th District, including in-person votes as well as those cast by mail or in early voting.

 Only 16 ballots of the roughly 1,000 that were first scanned in a machine Thursday morning had to be reviewed by a human, said Dave Belote, the Democratic vice chair of the electoral board.
 Most of those were “undervotes,” meaning the voter selected a candidate for governor or other statewide office but not for someone in the House of Delegates.
 One of the ballots was a write-in for Bugs Bunny, Belote said.